 If you have been to Italy before, then you probably know that this incredible country always leaves you wanting for more.

 If this is your first time planning a trip to Italy, don’t make a mistake of just visiting Rome, Venice, and Florence and thinking that you saw the best.
-There is so much more to see and do in Italy, and visiting just a few big cities (no matter how beautiful) doesn’t do it justice.
+There is so much more to see and do in Italy!
+Visiting just a few big cities (no matter how beautiful) doesn’t do this country justice.

 Italy is one of those countries that you can visit ten times and still have the feeling that you only scratched the surface.
-It’s one of our favourite countries in Europe, one we gladly return to.
+It’s one of our favorite countries in Europe, one we gladly return to again and again.

 - Tips for Planning Your Trip to Rome